 The following is a summary of the principal features of the Incentive Plan.
-This summary, however, does not purport to be a complete description of all of the provisions of the Incentive Plan.
-It is qualified in its entirety by reference to the full text of the Incentive Plan.
-A copy of the Incentive Plan has been filed with the Securities and Exchange Commission with this proxy statement, and any stockholder who wishes to obtain a copy of the Incentive Plan may do so by written request to the Secretary at the Company's headquarters in New York, New York.
+This summary does not purport to be a complete description of all of the provisions of the Incentive Plan.
+It is qualified in its entirety by reference to the full text of the Incentive Plan, which is attached as Appendix B to this proxy statement.